ssoydabas/EngPot-English-README/tutorials/teacherActions.md

 <br>

 <pre>You can plan a lesson with your student.
-You need to store your topics and lesson time to plan it.
-You can also conclude your planned lesson with an additional field on lesson status - done, postponed, cancelled, ghosted.</pre>
+You need to store your topics and lesson time to plan it.</pre>

+<pre>You can also conclude your planned lesson with an additional field on lesson status - done, postponed, cancelled, ghosted.</pre>

+<br><br>

+---

 <br><br>